KwanLab/Autometa/docs/source/bash-workflow.rst

 Compute Environment Setup
 *************************

-If you have not previously installed/used Conda, you can get it using the Miniconda installer appropriate to your system, here: `<https://docs.conda.io/en/latest/miniconda.html>`_
+If you have not previously installed/used mamba_, you can get it from Mambaforge_.

-You may either create a new Conda environment named "autometa"...
+You may either create a new mamba environment named "autometa"...

 .. code-block:: bash

-    conda create -n autometa -c bioconda autometa
+    mamba create -n autometa -c conda-forge -c bioconda autometa
-    # Then, once Conda has finished creating the environment
+    # Then, once mamba has finished creating the environment
     # you may activate it:
-    conda activate autometa
+    mamba activate autometa

 \.\.\. or install Autometa into any of your existing environments.